LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows: Method

 We train LSRM for novel-view synthesis (NVS) on 600K curated 3D models and then fine-tune it for inverse rendering.
-Each iteration uses 12--16 input images to render 4 target views.
+At each iteration, we randomly select 12--16 input views and 4 target views from 32 camera poses sampled on a sphere, following LIRM \cite{li2025lirm} and MeshLRM \cite{wei2024meshlrm} to ensure robustness to diverse camera trajectories.
 NVS training follows three stages: (1) We train the dense reconstruction transformer ($S^{\text{vol}}_{\text{d}}=16, S^{\text{img}}_{\text{d}}=32$), yielding a decoded volume resolution of $S^{\text{vol}}_{\text{df}}=64$ for $256 \times 256$ inputs.
 (2) We freeze the dense model and use its predictions to train the sparse reconstruction transformer on the fly.
 We start at lower resolutions ($S^{\text{img}}=64, S^{\text{vol}}=64$) to support larger batch sizes and quicker convergence.
 (3) We scale sparse resolutions to $S^{\text{img}}=96, S^{\text{vol}}=96$.
 This final stage relies on our custom block-aware sequence parallelism for stable training, with active image and volume token counts peaking at roughly 100K and 300K, respectively.
 Compared to recent SOTA like LIRM \cite{li2025lirm}---which processes a maximum of 8 images ($64 \times 64 \times 8 \approx 32\text{K}$ image tokens) and uses a hexaplane representation ($48 \times 48 \times 6 \approx 14\text{K}$ object tokens)---LSRM scales to $>\mathbf{2\times}$ more image tokens and $>\mathbf{20\times}$ more object tokens.
 These three stages require 5, 7, and 3 days, respectively, on 128 H100 GPUs.
-Across all stages, we optimize rendering and depth losses, adding a numerical normal loss \cite{li2025lirm} during the final 500--1000 iterations to further boost geometric fidelity.
+Across all stages, we optimize rendering, foreground mask, and depth losses, adding a numerical normal loss \cite{li2025lirm} during the final 500--1000 iterations to boost geometric fidelity.